Under Contract: What Now?

-During this period of purchasing your home, you are going to need an escrow or settlement company to act as an independent third party so that you know when and who to give your money to get the deed to your new home.
-The escrow or settlement company will hold your deposit and coordinate much of the activity that goes on during the escrow period.
-This deposit check may also be held by an attorney or in the broker's trust account.
-Make sure that there are sufficient funds in your account to cover this check.
+During this period of purchasing your home, you are going to need settlement company to act as an independent third party handling the closing of the transaction.
+The settlement company will hold your earnest money and coordinate much of the activity that goes on during the settlement period.
+This earnest money check may also be held by an attorney or in the broker's trust account.
+Make sure that there are sufficient funds in your account because this check will be cashed.